How to Hit a Draw or Fade by Fine-Tuning Your Wrist Angles

 Final Thoughts

-Too many golfers are playing the game believing they have no control of where the ball ends up.
+Too many golfers are playing the game, believing they have no control over where the ball ends up.
 This isn’t the case!
 It’s all in the wrists.